 Suicide can be prevented.
 The risk of suicide can be minimized by knowing the risk factors and recognizing the warning signs.

-Sources: Centers for Disease Control and Prevention, CDC Web-based Injury Statistics Query and Reporting System" (WISQARS), https://wisgars.cdc.gov/ (data for 2020-2022)
+Sources: CDC Web-based Injury Statistics Query and Reporting System (WISQARS): https://wisgars.cdc.gov/ (data for 2020-2022) and CDC Facts About Suicide: cdc.gov/suicide/facts/.

-Centers for Disease Control and Prevention, "CDC Facts About Suicide," cdc.gov/suicide/facts/

 Warning Signs of Suicide